saucelabs/sauce-docs/docs/orchestrate/saucectl-configuration.md

 ```

 :::note
-The following limitations are in effect:
+The following limitations are in effect for artifact downloads.
+They do not apply to files uploaded:

 - Must specify an absolute path (starting at the root `/`)
 - Max requested volume for parent dir is 10M